Overview of Uveitis

 View Patient Education

 Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
 However, the retina and fluid within the anterior chamber and vitreous are often involved as well.
 About half of cases are idiopathic; identifiable causes include trauma, infection, and systemic diseases, many of which are autoimmune.
 Symptoms include decreased vision, ocular ache, redness, photophobia, and floaters.
 Although uveitis is identified clinically, identifying the cause typically requires testing.
-Treatment depends on cause, but typically includes topical, locally injected, or systemic corticosteroids with a topical cycloplegic-mydriatic drug.
-Noncorticosteroid immunosuppressive drugs may be used in severe and refractory cases.
+Treatment depends on the cause but typically includes topical, locally injected, or systemic corticosteroids with a topical cycloplegic-mydriatic medication.
+Noncorticosteroid immunosuppressive medications may be used in severe and refractory noninfectious cases.

-Uveitis is inflammation of the uveal tract (see figure Cross-section of the eye).
-Uveitis is classified anatomically as
+Uveitis is inflammation of the uveal tract (see figure Cross Section of the Eye).
+Uveitis is classified anatomically as (1)

 • Anterior uveitis: Localized primarily to the anterior segment of the eye, includes iritis (inflammation in the anterior chamber alone) and iridocyclitis (inflammation in the anterior chamber and anterior vitreous)